Three Levels of Conflict Resolution Treatment

 One frequently-evoked deeper core concern for Jim involved resentment at feeling negatively judged by his wife.
 He hated to feel unjustly accused, stemming from having been the recipient of unjust accusations in his youth.
 For Julia, feeling unheard or that whatever she said was being dismissed raised upsurges of hurt and angry responses stemming from her up-bringing in a large and chaotic family.

-Once the triggering earlier episode has been identified and the negative emotions released vis a vis this point of origin, the neutralized emotional reaction then needs to be brought up to present time.
+Once the triggering earlier episode has been identified and the negative emotions from this point of origin have been released, the neutralized emotional reaction then needs to be brought up to present time.
 That can be accomplished by distinguishing the ways in which the present differs from the past, by using energetic neutralizing techniques such as a magnet or EFT tapping, or by other procedures for removing toxic emotional residues.

-In sum, successful exploration of deeper core concerns begins with identification of the triggering thoughts or situations that are occuring in present-day life.
-Second, the origination point of the reactions in a moment of sudden or intense emotions earlier in life needs pinpointing.
-Lastly, these triggers then can be neutralized, that is, emptied of negative emotional reactivity.
-The result should be that thoughts and situations that feel similar to traumatic moments in a person’s past then will no longer evoke negative energy such as irritation, anger, or distrust, in the present or future.
+In sum, successful exploration of deeper core concerns begins with identification of the triggering thoughts or situations that are disruptive in present-day life.
+Second, the origination point of the reactions—a moment of sudden or intense emotions earlier in life that hatt something in common with the present situation—needs pinpointing.
+These triggers then can be neutralized, that is, emptied of negative emotional reactivity.
+Lastly, the client can clarify what is different now from the earlier situation.
+The result should be that thoughts and situations that feel similar to traumatic moments in a person’s past then will no longer evoke so much negative energy in the present or future.

 Having completed all three levels of treatment, Jon and Julia now enjoy a calm, fun-loving and collaborative relationship.
-Jon doesn’t need to even use his anger management techniques because angry feelings no longer rise beyond an occasional whisper within him.
-Julie feels appreciated and taken seriously, so she too enjoys a steady pattern of warm and loving feelings toward Jon.
+Jon seldom needs to use his anger management techniques because angry feelings no longer rise beyond an occasional whisper within him.
+Julie feels appreciated and taken seriously, so she can radiate far more warm and loving feelings toward Jon.

 Mission accomplished.